 Steve’s passion for the business is reflected in providing comprehensive financial planning and wealth management services to families, business owners, corporate executives and to the accounting, legal and medical professions.
 Also, a major portion of his practice is providing investment advisory and consulting services to retirement plans, foundations and endowments.
-Steve is a member of the Raymond James Retirement Plan Advisory Council (RPAC), is a member of the Plan Sponsor Council of America (PSCA), is a member of the International Foundation of Employee Benefit Plans, and has earned his Accredited Investment Fiduciary (AIF®) designation.
+Steve is a member of the Raymond James Retirement Plan & Institutional Advisory Council (RIAC), is a member of the Plan Sponsor Council of America (PSCA), is a member of the International Foundation of Employee Benefit Plans.

 Steve Johnson is a native of Huntington, West Virginia.
 He was active in high school sports and was selected in the 1971 Professional Baseball Draft by the Baltimore Orioles.
 He attended Brigham Young University where he was active in athletics as a member of the varsity baseball team.
 Steve graduated with his Bachelor of Science degree in business management.

-Steve and his wife, Connie, reside in Highland, Utah and are the parents of four children and eight grandchildren.
+Steve and his wife, Connie, reside in Alpine, Utah and are the parents of four children and nine grandchildren.